 This report presents the current stock assessment of bigeye tuna (Thunnus obesus) in the eastern Pacific Ocean (EPO).
 This assessment, and the previous ones, were conducted with A-SCALA, an agestructured catch-at-length analysis.
 The current version of A-SCALA is similar to that used for the most recent previous assessment.
 The assessment reported here is based on a single stock in the eastern Pacific Ocean.
-Its results are consistent with results of other analyses of bigeye tuna on a Pacific-wide basis.

 The stock assessment requires a substantial amount of information.
 Data on retained catch, discards, fishing effort, and size compositions of the catches from several different fisheries have been analyzed.
 Several assumptions regarding processes such as growth, recruitment, movement, natural mortality, fishing mortality, and stock structure have also been made.
-The differences between the assessments for 2004 and 2003 are as follows:
+The differences between the assessments for 2005 and 2004 are as follows:

-Revised inputs for the prior on length at age from counts of daily rings on otoliths were included in the analysis.
-The length at age data were also used to covert maturity, fecundity, and age-specific proportions of females in the population from length to age.
-Length-specific proportions of females in the population we updated using data from the Japanese longline fishery.
-Changes in the age-specific proportions of females in the population and age-specific maturity were used to update the estimates of natural mortality.
-The changes in length at age required the model to start at the age of one quarter to cover the range of lengths observed in the fisheries.

-Catch and length-frequency data for the surface fisheries have been updated to include new data for 2004 and revised data for 2000-2003.

-Effort data for the surface fisheries have been updated to include new data for 2004 and revised data for 1975-2003.

-Monthly reporting of catch data for the longline fishery provided, at the time of the assessment, complete 2004 catch data for Japan and the Republic of Korea and partial catch data for the other nations.

-Catch data for the Japanese longline fisheries have been updated for 1999-2002 and new data for 2003 added.

-Catch data for the longline fisheries of Chinese Taipei have been updated to include new data for 2002.
+- 1. Catch and length-frequency data for the surface fisheries have been updated to include new data for 2005 and revised data for 1975-2004. - 2.
+Effort data for the surface fisheries have been updated to include new data for 2005 and revised data for 1975-2004. - 3.
+Monthly reporting of catch data for the longline fishery provided, at the time of the assessment, complete 2005 catch data for Vanuatu and partial catch data for Japan, China, Korea, and Chinese Taipei. - 4.
+Catch data for the Japanese longline fisheries have been updated for 2000-2004. - 5.
+Catch data for the longline fisheries of Chinese Taipei have been updated for 2002 and new data for 2003 added.

-Catch data for the longline fisheries of the Peoples Republic of China have been updated to include new data for 2003 and revised data for 2001 and 2002.

-Longline catch-at-length data for 2001-2002 have been updated and new data for 2003 added.

-Longline effort data based on statistical habitat-based standardization of catch per unit of effort have been updated to include data for 2002, and a regression using raw catch and effort data were used to extend the standardized time series to the second quarter of 2004.
+- 6. Catch data for the longline fisheries of Korea have been updated to include new data for 2003. - 7.
+Catch data for the longline fisheries of China have been updated for 2003 and 2004. - 8.
+Longline catch-at-length data for 2002-2003 have been updated and new data for 2004 added. - 9.
+Longline effort data are based on delta-lognormal general linear model standardization of catch per unit of effort have been updated to include data for 2004.

-The following sensitivity analyses were carried out to assess sensitivity to model assumptions and data and are described in this report:

-Sensitivity to the steepness of the stock-recruitment relationship.
+Analyses were carried out to assess the sensitivity to the steepness of the stock-recruitment relationship, the assumed value for the asymptotic length parameter of the Richards growth curve, to the inclusion of the Chinese Taipei longline length-frequcy data, and inclusion of a relationship between recruitment an the el Nino index.
 The base case assessment included an assumption that recruitment was independent of stock size, and a Beverton-Holt (1957) stock-recruitment relationship with steepness of 0.75 was used for the sensitivity analysis.
+Sensitivity to the assumed value for the asymptotic length parameter of the Richards growth curve was carried out using a lower value of 171.5, which is around the value estimated by stock assessments for the west and central Pacific Ocean (Adam Langley, Secretariat of the Pacific Community, pers. com.), and an upper value of 201.5.
+Sensitivity to including the Chinese Taipei longline fleet was carried out by treating it as a separate fishery with the associated length-frequency data.

 There have been important changes in the amount of fishing mortality caused by the fisheries that catch bigeye tuna in the EPO.
-On average, the fishing mortality for bigeye less than about 18 quarters old has increased substantially since 1993, and that on fish more than about 18 quarters old has increased slightly.
-The increase in average fishing mortality of the younger fish was caused by the expansion of the fisheries that catch bigeye in association with floating objects.
+On average, the fishing mortality on bigeye less than about 18 quarters old has increased substantially since 1993, and that on fish more than about 18 quarters old has increased slightly since then.
+The increase in average fishing mortality on the younger fish was caused by the expansion of the fisheries that catch bigeye in association with floating objects.